Monthly Archives from March 2006

 Cannabis Rose: The Perfume

-The principal notes you notice at first are rose, patchouli, cannabis, vanilla, "oakmoss".
-Sephora classifies it as a mossy woody scent.
+The principal notes you notice at first are rose, patchouli, cannabis, vanilla and "oakmoss".
+Sephora classifies the scent as a mossy woody scent.
 It feels like a chypre with a re-worked or new-style earthy, forest-y base to suggest the chypre lineage as oakmoss has seen legal constraints put on its immoderate use.
 The chypre connection becomes even more palpable in the drydown as a succulent note of sweet ambery labdanum amplifies, which together with the patchouli and the rose conjures up Clinique Aromatics Elixir.
-What was at first a vague familiar sensation becomes thus readable in the end.
+What was at first a vaguely familiar sensation becomes thus readable in the end.
 It is a purer, whiter, vodka-like Aromatics Elixir.....

-The perfume showcases a well-defined plump Bulgarian rose on the one hand and an earthy contrapuntal cannabis accord with patchouli, as well as a discreet vanillic accord.
+The perfume showcases a well-defined plump Bulgarian rose on the one hand and an earthy contrapuntal cannabis accord with patchouli as well as a discreet vanillic accord.
 The pomegranate flower note in as much as it smells like other pomegranate notes we have smelt before, adds a dark vinous and fruity nuance but without coloring the whole perfume.
-The correspondence of rose and vanilla, the way they echo each other in the composition is delicate, very well done, evoking the perfection of an Italian vanilla ice-cream swirl on a cone eaten in an 18th century palatial room decorated with precious rose motifs on the walls.
-The treatment is dainty evoking something like a bouffant sleeve decorated with antique ivory Bruges lace.
-The dark chocolate is subdued and may be perceived foremost through its vanilla facet.
+The correspondence of rose and vanilla, the way they echo each other in the composition is delicate, very well done, evoking the perfection of an Italian vanilla ice-cream swirl on a cone eaten in an 18th century palatial room stamped with precious rose motifs on the walls.
+The treatment is dainty.
+The dark chocolate note is subdued and may be perceived foremost through its vanilla facet.

-The particularly lovely creaminess of rose and vanilla is given an understated effect of transparency from an aquatic feel - peony perhaps - that seems to make the perfume more luminous while the cannabis, patchouli, and citrus seem to rest on the upper crest of this main sensation.
-The delightful almost cloud-like creaminess of the light vanilla impression is a high point in the perfume.
+The particularly lovely creaminess of rose and vanilla is given an understated effect of transparency from an aquatic accord - peony perhaps - that seems to make the perfume more luminous, while the cannabis, patchouli and citrus seem to rest on the crest of this main sensation; the delightful, near cloud-like creaminess of the light vanilla impression is a highlight in the perfume.

-The Bulgarian rose emerges more after a while seeming to wrap around the perfume like a large natural silken petal while before, it was perhaps more stylized, like a rose-bed motif on the gown of a court lady.
-It is a rose with metallic, ferrous accents but mellowed down by rounder notes.
-The earthy, slightly medicinal counterpoint of cannabis feels warm rather than cold although there is a whiff of camphor.
-There is also a faint tea scent emanating from the composition, the Oolong note.
-While the pachouli is earthy it is clean at the same time.
-The drydown is delicious thanks to the sweet vegetal amber and the Aromatics Elixir quote.
+The Bulgarian rose emerges better after a while seeming to wrap around the perfume with a large natural silken petal while before it was more stylized evoking a precious rose embroidery.
+It is a rose with metallic, ferrous accents mellowed down by rounder notes.
+The earthy, medicinal counterpoint of cannabis feels warm rather than cold despite the whiff of camphor.
+There is also a faint tea scent emanating from the composition - the Oolong note.
+The patchouli is both clean and earthy.
+Finally, the drydown feels delicious thanks to the sweet vegetal amber and the Aromatics Elixir quote.

 Top notes: Bulgarian rose, pomegranate flower, bergamot; heart notes: sheer jasmine, cannabis accord, dark chocolate; base notes: white musk, patchouli, oolong tea.